 Robins on the Move

-Spring is just over a month away!
-Report your observations of American Robins and help document where they are present this time of year.
+Spring is just under five weeks away!
+Report your American Robin observations and help document where they are present this time of year.

 Harbingers of Spring

 Some American Robins migrate while others remain in place throughout the winter months.
 For many people, American Robins are harbingers of spring.
-In mid-February, their presence gives hope for the return of spring across North America.
+In mid-February, their presence is a telltale sign that spring is around the corner.

 A Welcome Sight